Prime Minister Justin Trudeau says there is no business case for Canadian liquified natural gas

 "With @conocophillips investing in an expansion of production capacity at #Qatar’s North Dome, Doha reportedly seeks to increase annual LNG output capacity to 126M tons by 2027 from the current 77M tons a year." via @amwajmedia https://t.co/EAA2RjqZuj— Amwaj.media (@amwajmedia) December 9, 2022

-Robbie Picard from Oil Sands Strong joins me tonight to discuss the business and moral case for LNG and his new project, Oil and Gas World.
+Robbie Picard from Oil Sands Strong joined Sheila Gunn Reid on last Wednesday's episode of The Gunn Show to discuss the business and moral case for LNG and his new project, Oil and Gas World.

 Don't Get Censored